 There is an air bag readiness light on the instrument panel, which shows the air bag symbol.
 The system checks the air bag's electrical system for malfunctions.
 The light tells you if there is an electrical problem.
 The system check includes the air bag sensors, the air bag modules, the wiring and the crash sensing and diagnostic module.
-For more information on the air bag system, see "Air Bag" in the Index.
+For more information on the air bag system, see Air Bag Systems on page 1-51.

 This light will come on when you start your vehicle, and it will flash for a few seconds.
 Then the light should go out.
 This means the system is ready.
 If the air bag readiness light stays on after you start the vehicle or comes on when you are driving, your air bag system may not work properly.
 Have your vehicle serviced right away.